Jaguar XE review - Interior, design and technology

 Jaguar facelifted its XE to keep pace with the latest BMW 3 Series, Mercedes C-Class and Volvo S60 – all of which combine modern styling with plush, high-tech interiors.
 A small exterior restyle saw the arrival of a sharper front end and re-styled bumpers but the biggest changes came inside, where the XE benefits from big steps forward in quality, design and infotainment.

 There’s no more space than in the previous XE – the car’s cabin is still a little cramped.
 It’s a much better place to spend time now, however.
 A new steering wheel, an F-Type-style gearlever and a range of high-quality plastics and decorative trim pieces have helped to lift what was an ageing interior.

-Even entry-level S models get ambient interior lighting, dual-zone climate control, an auto-dimming rear-view mirror, 12-way electrically adjustable front seats, a leather steering wheel and a 10-inch touchscreen infotainment system.
+Even entry-level S models get ambient interior lighting, dual-zone climate control, an auto-dimming rear-view mirror, 12-way electrically-adjustable front seats, a leather-trimmed steering wheel and a 10-inch touchscreen infotainment system.
 Leather upholstery is standard.

 Step up through the XE’s trim levels and even more equipment gets lumped in.
 Improved leather, online connectivity, plus a wealth of driver assistance and safety kit.
-There’s a hefty options list too – it’s possible to spend a huge amount of money on memory-function heated and cooled seats, a remote heating system or an uprated Meridian sound system.
+There’s a hefty options list too – it’s possible to spend a huge amount of money on items such as memory-function heated and cooled seats, a remote heating system or a premium Meridian audio set-up.

 More reviews for XE Saloon

 - New Jaguar XE Reims Edition 2020 review

 - New Jaguar XE SV Project 8 Touring 2019 review

 - New Jaguar XE 300 Sport 2018 review